projectcalico/calico/getting-started/windows-calico/openshift/installation.md

 Download the latest {% include open-new-window.html text='Windows Node Installer (WNI)' url='https://github.com/openshift/windows-machine-config-bootstrapper/releases' %} binary `wni` that matches your OpenShift minor version.

+> **Note**: For OpenShift 4.6, use the latest wni for OpenShift 4.5.
+A wni binary for OpenShift 4.6 is not published yet.
+{: .alert .alert-info}

 Next, determine the AMI id corresponding to Windows Server 1903 (build 18317) or greater. `wni` defaults to using Windows Server 2019 (build 10.0.17763) which does not include WinDSR support.
 One way to do this is by searching for AMI's matching the string `Windows_Server-1903-English-Core-ContainersLatest` in the Amazon EC2 console